You guys, I am super excited today. This is the first recipe in a year-long collaboration with organicgirl.

 I’m still working my way through a giant jar of arborio rice that was left over from a client photo shoot at an old recipe testing job I had, so risotto is always a good choice.

-I almost always lean on mushrooms when I make risottos (even risotto ala oatmeal for dinner), because they add a lot of deep, rich flavor while still keeping the dish meatless.
+Except with coconut risotto, I almost always lean on mushrooms when I make risottos (even risotto ala oatmeal for dinner), because they add a lot of deep, rich flavor while still keeping the dish meatless.

 Inspired by a recipe I saw in Bon Appetit, I knew mushroom risotto could hold up to a ridiculous amount of kale while tasting amazing.
 I threw two entire boxes of organicgirl i heart baby kale at this risotto, and the rice didn’t even bat an eye.